 Ojibway Nature Centre

-Celebrate Spring with a Field Study at
+Make the Most of Fall with a Field Study at

 All programs are led by an Ojibway naturalist and include interactive indoor presentations, guided outdoor exploration and hands-on activities which are curriculum-based.
 We strive to promote knowledge and a love for the natural environment by providing hands-on environmental experiences for our region’s youth.